 As a metalworking company, LIASA falls under the classification of risk level IV, in accordance with regulations from Brazil's Ministry of Labor and the National Classification of Economic Activities (CNAE).
-These risks are inherent to the operations of all companies in this sector.
+These risks are inherent to every company in this industry.

-In light of this, beyond fulfilling its legal obligations and the inherent risk mitigation measures, LIASA upholds occupational health and safety as unwavering principles and values.
-This commitment serves to ensure the well-being and personal growth of its workforce, protect its assets, and secure the continuity of its processes.
+In addition to the legal obligations and risk mitigation measures intrinsic to its activities, occupational health and safety are non-negotiable for LIASA, which bases its activities on ensuring the well-being and development of its people, the preservation of its assets and the continuity of its processes.